-The chorus of shoppers singing IKEA's praises have been hitting plenty of high notes over the years.
-IKEA has cemented itself as one of the few places where budget-friendly prices intertwine with effortless style, and that's why this store is so often uttered on the lips of everyone from high-profile designers to everyday interior enthusiasts.
+The chorus of shoppers singing IKEA's praises has hit plenty of high notes over the years.
+IKEA has cemented itself as one of the few places where budget-friendly prices intertwine with effortless style, and that's why this store is so often uttered by everyone from high-profile designers to everyday interior enthusiasts.

-But if there's one detail where IKEA's praises tend to fall flat, it's usually about the stress involved with shipping.
-Since IKEA has built its business on the premise that shoppers will carry out boxes of furnishings and assemble everything on their own, for better and for worse, the brand's history of delivering items is rocky, at best.
+But if there's one detail where IKEA's praises tend to fall flat, it's usually the stress involved with shipping.
+Since IKEA has built its business on the premise that shoppers will carry out boxes of furnishings and assemble everything on their own, the brand's history of delivering items is rocky, at best.
 Items have notoriously taken a long time to appear at customer doors, and often at a steep price.
-And even if you could rent a truck to deliver furniture to your home yourself, if necessary, it's understandable if this option isn't that appealing—especially if you have to drive on busy city streets.
+And even if you could rent a truck to deliver furniture to your home yourself, it's understandable if this option isn't that appealing—especially if you have to drive on busy city streets.

 Although IKEA's website doesn't specify what "small" entails, and fees apply to products that don't fit within a specific weight and size, we'd assume that it's anything that can be described as an accessory: drawer fixtures, coffee table vignettes, and kitchen utensils, perhaps.

-Larger products that you've bought online can be delivered to your home or office for a flat-fee of $40, and that rate may be adjusted according to how far the desired address is from IKEA's distribution center.
+Larger products that you've bought online can be delivered to your home or office for a flat fee of $49, and that rate may be adjusted according to how far the desired address is from IKEA's distribution center.
 Since it is a flat fee, you can have a number of items shipped together under this classification.

 Home Delivery Starts at $60